 - 2-3 Tablespoon fresh parsley, chopped for garnish

 - Hummus, for serving

-- On a second baking sheet, place chickpeas and toss with 1 teaspoon olive oil, salt, pepper, and onion powder.
-Place both sheets in the oven and bake for 10 minutes, tossing both halfway between.
+- On a second baking sheet, spread out the rinsed and dried chickpeas.
+Toss with 1 teaspoon olive oil, salt, pepper, and onion powder.
+Place both sheets in the oven and bake for 10 minutes, tossing each halfway through.
 Check for desired crispiness and remove from oven.

-- If desired, put the nachos back in the oven for 3-5 minutes if you want the toppings to be warm, too!).
+- If desired, put the nachos back in the oven for 3-5 minutes if you want the toppings to be warm, too.
 Garnish with green onion and chopped parsley.
-Serve immediately with hummus or tzatziki sauce.
+Serve immediately with hummus and/or tzatziki sauce.

 - Storage: store any leftovers in an airtight container in the fridge for up to 4 days.